51 YEARS !!!!

 It is hard to beleive.

 A lifetime of hard drinking and hard hiking has paid off.
+This seceret spot high in the Sierras is an ancient Native American summer gathering place.

+A small group of freinds has kept this tradition.
 The first Kegger was in 1975.

 Kegger Backpacking is not for everyone...